 Indiana (Indi) is 16 and lives in Eltham.
 Indi is excited to be part of the Nillumbik Youth Council and speak to like minded people about topics that interest them.
 She is excited to gain leadership skills and experience in working with people who are strong minded like myself about creating change for the better for all people.
 As young leaders, Indi believes we need to think about how the Youth Council especially, can help those without a voice, because as people who have a voice, she believes we have a privilege.
-Katie feels we need to use this privilege to stand up for those who need representation in the community.

 Interests: Indi would like to see more education on wildlife and climate change in schools.
 She would love to see a program created to get primary schools engaged in initiative like 'Clean up Australia Day'

 Fieke van der Kamp

 Fieke is 16 and lives in Diamond Creek.
 Fieke is passionate about the environment and reversing climate change, and also about allowing others to find, do, and have access to what they are passionate about, whether it be art, music, drama, sport, nature.
 Whatever it may be, because Fieke believes the the most beautiful things happen when people do what they are passionate about.
 Fieke enjoys public speaking and is excited to represent the Youth Council and speak about the ideas they come up with, so the Youth Council can really express and make an impact, and; Be the change we want to see in the world!